Where They Are Now: Business Management Careers

 Perret and Bourque both began their roles Jan.
 2, 2019, when Bourque was sworn into office.

-“It always makes me happy to get a call from a citizen of Broussard saying, ‘thank you for assisting me with my request,’ whether it’s a drainage issue or if they need assistance contacting the right person on a parish or state level,” Perret says.
+“It makes me happy to get a call from a citizen of Broussard saying, ‘thank you for helping me with my request,'" Perret says.
+"Whether it’s a drainage issue or they need help contacting the right person on a parish or state level."

-Perret says the skills to excel at those functions — organization, prioritization, time-management, networking — are skills she learned during her time as a management student.
+Perret says the skills to excel at those functions — organization, time-management, networking — are skills she learned during her time as a student.

 The B.I.
-Moody College of Business Administration’s real-world, personalized approach were significant factors in preparing her to take on her role in local government.
+Moody College of Business Administration’s real-world approach was significant in preparing her to take on her role in local government.

 “I learned not to settle, that anyone can be anything that they set their mind to,” she says.
 “I was encouraged to use skills to really make this world a better place.

-“It wasn’t just entrepreneurship, it was how to be an adult, how to go into the workforce and be an effective leader within the community.”
+“It wasn’t just entrepreneurship.
+It was how to be an adult, how to go into the workforce and be an effective leader in the community.”

 For those interested in pursuing a similar path, Perret says to prepare to listen.